sigfox/javascript/packages/koa-boom/README.md

+# koa-boom

-# koa-boom - Koa middleware adding a custom boom method to the context
+Koa middleware adding a custom boom method to the context.

 ## When use it?